 If the status is "failed", the respective service or daemon has failed.
 A daemon failure is a major issue, and depending on which BD has failed, the system is likely to be in a non-operational state.
-If a BD has failed, inspect the system log (syslog) file as well as the respective BD log file as described in section 5, then proceed to sections 2.3.2 and 2.3.3, and finally report the failure to RtBrick as described in section 6.
+If a BD has failed, inspect the system log (syslog) file as well as the respective BD log file as described in the Logging section, then proceed to sections Verifying the Configuration and Restoring a Configuration, and finally report the failure to RtBrick as described in the Reporting Issues to RtBrick section.